ExitValue.ai

 How much do law firms sell for?

-Solo and small firms typically sell for 40-100% of trailing twelve-month gross revenue, equivalent to roughly 1.5-2.5x SDE.
-Mid-size firms ($5M-$50M revenue) trade at 70-130% of revenue, or 3.0-6.5x normalized EBITDA.
+Solo and small firms typically sell for 40-100% of trailing twelve-month gross revenue, equivalent to roughly an SDE-multiple range.
+Mid-size firms ($5M-$50M revenue) trade at a percent-of-revenue range, or 3.0-6.5x normalized EBITDA.
 PE-backed personal injury and mass tort platforms can clear 100%+ when contingency case inventory is included.

 Why do personal injury firms sell for higher multiples than litigation firms?

-PI and mass tort firms have a quantifiable case inventory — vetted active matters with estimable settlement values — that buyers can dollarize.
+PI and mass tort firms have a quantifiable case inventory, vetted active matters with estimable settlement values, that buyers can dollarize.
 Commercial litigation revenue is event-driven and harder to forecast.
-Contingency-heavy practices effectively bundle goodwill plus prepaid receivables, which is why PE platforms and litigation-finance-adjacent buyers will pay above 100% of revenue for the right book.
+Contingency-heavy practices effectively bundle goodwill plus prepaid receivables, which is why PE platforms and litigation-finance-adjacent buyers will pay above a percent-of-revenue figure for the right book.

 How does originating-attorney concentration affect law firm value?